 The popularity of soccer further soared during the Tang Dynasty (618-907).

-By then soccer tournaments were frequently organized, and it was not uncommon for having ten thousands of spectators watching and cheering the match on viewing stands. (球不离足，足不离球，华庭观赏，万人瞻仰).
+By then soccer tournaments were frequently organized, and it was not uncommon for having ten thousand spectators to watch and cheer the match on viewing stands. (球不离足，足不离球，华庭观赏，万人瞻仰).

 The production of a soccer ball was further improved.
 They were still sewn together with eight leather pieces yet no longer filled with feathers or hair, but air, which allowed the ball to be bounced high.

 The increased bounce efficiency of the ball resulted in the increased height of the goal hole up to 10 metres above the ground, formed by a net with a hollow in the middle about 1 metre in diameter, and the net was supported by bamboo poles.
-The goals were reduced from 6 to one or two, placed either at the two ends or at the centre of the soccer field, serving for both teams.
+The goals were reduced from 6 to one or two, placed either at the two ends or at the centre of the soccer field, serving both teams.

 The single-goal arrangement avoided direct body contact between two rival teams and was less physically demanding to the players, which attracted women to participate in the games.

 The biggest fans of women’s soccer were Tang emperors, with female soccer matches held in the palace from time to time throughout the 400 years of the Tang Dynasty era.

 Women’s soccer was generally less formal than professional men’s soccer.
-Often there was no goal in the field at all, and the number of the players could be as few as just two ladies.
+Often there was no goal on the field at all, and the number of players could be as few as just two ladies.
 Such a game was called Plain Kick (白打).